Goldman profit hit by big legal provision, weak bond trading

 Goldman is among the banks targeted by a federal-state working group to go after misconduct in the pooling and sale of mortgage securities in the run-up to the financial crisis.

-JPMorgan Chase & Co has already agreed to settle for $13 billion, Bank of America Corp for $16.65 billion and Citigroup Inc for $7 billion.
+JPMorgan Chase & Co (JPM.N) has already agreed to settle for $13 billion, Bank of America Corp (BAC.N) for $16.65 billion and Citigroup Inc (C.N) for $7 billion.

-Goldman and arch rival Morgan Stanley, which reports results on Monday, are next in line for potential settlements, according to a person familiar with the matter.
+Goldman and arch rival Morgan Stanley (MS.N), which reports results on Monday, are next in line for potential settlements, according to a person familiar with the matter.

 "That's one significant ... legacy item that we look forward to getting behind us," Goldman's chief financial officer, Harvey Schwartz, said on a conference call on Thursday.